 Figure 9.3.10-1: Obtaining UE(s) information at a location

-1. The VAL server sends get UE information request to the location management server.
-The request contains a location information or VAL service area identified by the VAL service area ID application defined proximity range .
+The VAL server sends get UE information request to the location management server.
+The request contains the location information (e.g. geographic area, VAL service area identified by the VAL service area ID, Geofencing location area represented by different types of shape, etc) and application defined proximity range as defined in table 9.3.2.9-1.

-2. The location management server determines the UE(s) whose location are within the application defined proximity range of the location information or VAL service area identified by the VAL service area ID provided in step 1.
+2. The location management server authorizes the request and determines the UE(s) whose location are within the application defined proximity range of the location information or VAL service area identified by the VAL service area ID or Geofencing location area provided in step 1.

 3. The location management server sends get UE information response to the VAL server with a list of VAL UE(s) or VAL user(s) and its corresponding location information as determined in step 1.